-Fox News fires Ed Henry after sexual misconduct charge
+Fox News’ Ed Henry fired after sexual misconduct allegation

-NEW YORK (AP) — Fox News on Wednesday fired daytime news anchor Ed Henry after he was charged with sexual misconduct in the workplace.
+NEW YORK (AP) — Fox News on Wednesday fired daytime news anchor Ed Henry after an investigation of sexual misconduct in the workplace.

 The network said it had received a complaint on June 25 from an attorney about the misconduct.
 An outside investigator was hired and, based on the results of that probe, Fox fired Henry.